 Deepwave implements wave propagators as PyTorch modules.
 This allows you to perform forward modelling, and backpropagation to calculate the gradient of the outputs with respect to the inputs (and thus perform inversion/optimisation).
-It currently includes regular and Born modelling of the scalar wave equation, and runs on both CPUs and GPUs.
+It currently includes regular and Born modelling of the scalar wave equation, propagation with the elastic wave equation, and runs on both CPUs and GPUs.

 To install it, I recommend first installing PyTorch using the instructions on the PyTorch website.
 Deepwave can then be installed using:

 The first time you import Deepwave may take some time (several minutes) as the C++ and (if you have a suitable GPU) CUDA components of Deepwave will then be compiled.

 As Deepwave is a module for PyTorch, learning how to use PyTorch will help you a lot with using Deepwave.
 The PyTorch website has many tutorials.